AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/professional-edition/step-3-of-3-connect-marketo-and-salesforce-professional.md

 ---
 unique-page-id: 3571800
-description: Step 3 of 3: Connect Marketo and Salesforce (Professional) - Marketo Docs - Product Documentation
+description: Step 3 of 3 -Connect Marketo and Salesforce (Professional) - Marketo Docs - Product Documentation
-title: Step 3 of 3: Connect Marketo and Salesforce (Professional)
+title: Step 3 of 3 -Connect Marketo and Salesforce (Professional)
 ---

 # Step 3 of 3: Connect Marketo and Salesforce (Professional) {#step-of-connect-marketo-and-salesforce-professional}